Emergent Biosolutions Inc (EBS) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price estimated by analysts for EBS is $6.00, which is $3.91 above than the current price.
-The public float for EBS is 49.65M, and at present, short sellers hold a 22.02% of that float.
-The average trading volume of EBS on November 24, 2023 was 2.23M shares.
+The average price predicted by analysts for EBS is $6.00, which is $4.01 above the current price.
+The public float for EBS is 49.67M and currently, short sellers hold a 21.70% ratio of that float.
+The average trading volume of EBS on November 28, 2023 was 1.92M shares.

 EBS’s Market Performance

-The stock of Emergent Biosolutions Inc (EBS) has seen a -5.43% decrease in the past week, with a -7.52% drop in the past month, and a -53.86% fall in the past quarter.
-The volatility ratio for the week is 8.37%, and the volatility levels for the past 30 days are at 9.56% for EBS.
-The simple moving average for the last 20 days is -1.65% for EBS’s stock, with a simple moving average of -71.01% for the last 200 days.
+The stock of Emergent Biosolutions Inc (EBS) has seen a -5.48% decrease in the past week, with a -0.75% drop in the past month, and a -51.23% fall in the past quarter.
+The volatility ratio for the week is 6.73%, and the volatility levels for the past 30 days are at 9.69% for EBS.
+The simple moving average for the last 20 days is -6.54% for EBS stock, with a simple moving average of -71.80% for the last 200 days.

 Insider Trading